cs8425/frankenwp/README.md

 - `PURGE_KEY`: Create a purge key that must be validated on purge requests.
 Helps to prevent malicious intent.
 No default.
 - `PURGE_PATH`: Create a custom route for the cache purge API path.
 Defaults to /\_\_cache/purge.
 - `TTL`: Defines how long objects should be stored in cache.
 Defaults to 6000.
+- `CACHE_HEADER_NAME`: Change hader name for the cache state check.
+Defaults to X-WPEverywhere-Cache.

 #### Wordpress